Post

 Save the file.

-If you don’t have a ready Slack Bot App for sending notifications and don’t want to create one, you can skip all the steps here and delete any Slack-related code in the GAS project.
+If you don’t have a ready Slack Bot App to send notifications and don’t want to create one, you can skip all the steps here and remove the Slack-related usage from the GAS project.

-Go to GAS project → Controller_iOS.gs → adjust View_iOS_Form.html content:
+Go to the GAS project → Controller_iOS.gs → modify the content of View_iOS_Form.html:

 Remove the fake Asana Tasks integration method: